OpenApoc/OpenApoc/README.md

 OpenApocalypse is built leveraging a number of libraries - to provide needed functionality (and save us the time of implementing it ourselves badly)

 * [SDL2](https://www.libsdl.org)
-* [Boost](http://boost.org) - specifially the 'locale' library, used for localisation, 'program-options' for settings management, and 'filesystem'.
+* [Boost](https://boost.org) - specifially the 'locale' library, used for localisation, 'program-options' for settings management, and 'filesystem'.
+* [Qt](https://www.qt.io/) - needed for the launcher, can be disabled with 'BUILD_LAUNCHER'.
 * [Libunwind](https://nongnu.org/libunwind/download.html) - debug backtracing on linux - not needed on windows.

 The following libraries are also used, but are shipped as submodules in the repository and directly included in the build, so you don't need to install these dependencies to build or use openapoc.